 The Saratoga Native American Festival is a collaborative effort of the Ndakinna Education Center, totally free and open to the general public.
-This year we are proud to announce the festival will be held at the National Museum Of Dance, near it’s former location at SPAC!
+This year we are proud to announce the festival will be held at the historic Congress Park in downtown Saratoga Springs, NY, and will include activities in the Saratoga Arts Center and the Canfield Casino.
 The Festival is part of a regional effort to educate people about the history, cultural traditions, and continued active presence of the Native peoples of the northeast.
 Authentic northeastern Native American Indian drumming and dancing, storytelling, music, crafts, and traditional native foods are just some of the things it has to offer.

 VENDORS AND DEMONSTRATORS: